gregdbanks/befast/INCIDENTS.md

 npm test
 ```

 With these steps, you have added the `Incident` model and routes associated with the `Mission` object.
-This allows you to manage incidents related to specific missions, providing a more comprehensive structure for your Star Wars missions app.
+This allows you to manage incidents related to specific missions.